Quickstart

 One JSON block each

 Same endpoint, same flow — but the two configs differ.
-Cursor reads ~/.cursor/mcp.json with an mcpServers key; VS Code (Copilot agents mode) reads .vscode/mcp.json with a servers key.
+Cursor reads ~/.cursor/mcp.json with an mcpServers key; VS Code (Copilot agent mode) reads .vscode/mcp.json with a servers key.
 They are not interchangeable.

 Cursor — ~/.cursor/mcp.json: